permutationlock/hakyll_blog/index.md

  - [SFU NTAG Seminar](http://www.sfu.ca/~nilten/teaching/ntag.html)

-This blog was made using [Hakyll](https://jaspervdj.be/hakyll/) with the [latex formulae library](https://github.com/liamoc/latex-formulae).
+This site was generated using [Hakyll](https://jaspervdj.be/hakyll/) with the [latex formulae library](https://github.com/liamoc/latex-formulae).
 The source is [available on github](https://github.com/permutationlock/hakyll_blog).